roetske/Relay-control-motorrunning-motorbike/README.md

 Control box transistor circuit and relay 12v <br />
 Input gnd and 12v from battery fused.<br />
 Input wire from oilpressureswitch(you just add extra wire on oil pressureswitch to controlbox)<br />
+Just brainstorming you could also use vacuum sensor that is also a valid and stable indicator motorrunning <br />